godaddy/godaddy.github.io/_posts/2018-05-08-moving-from-webdriver-to-puppeteer.md

 [This blog post](http://nemethgergely.com/puppeteer-browser-automation/) gives you a more detailed look at these and other Puppeteer development options.

-Most significantly, in the five months since we adapted Puppeteer, the framework itself has caused no flakiness in our CICD pipeline.
+Most significantly, in the five months since we adopted Puppeteer, the framework itself has caused no flakiness in our CICD pipeline.
 This is a framework where developers can be confident that tests that pass locally will also pass in CICD.

 ### Conclusion